-Fieldwork Level II consists of supervised practical experience at various agencies or institutions associated by agreement with Columbia University.
-A minimum of 24 weeks full time Level II Fieldwork Experience is required in order to sit for the certification examination.
+Fieldwork Experience is required in order to sit for the certification examination.
 This time may be completed on a full-time or part-time basis.

 It is the policy of Columbia University's Programs in Occupational Therapy that one Level II fieldwork experience is completed with a population challenged with mental health disorders and one Level II fieldwork experience be completed with an adult population challenged with physical disorders.